Diseases associated with the endocrine system. Endocrine system

 Coreopsis whorled

 • Pink.
-Low (up to 40 cm) shrub with inflorescences of red tones.
+Low (up to 40 cm) shrub with red inflorescences.

 Coreopsis Pink

-• Large-flowered.
-This type of coreopsis is distinguished by bushes crowned with large flowers of dark golden or lemon color.
-A powerful bush can reach up to 1 m in height and blooms for two months from the very beginning of summer.
+• Grandiflora.
+This type of coreopsis is distinguished by bushes topped with large flowers of a dark golden or lemon color.
+The powerful bush can reach up to 1 m in height and blooms for two months from the very beginning of summer.

 Planting a plant

-It is better to choose a sunny place for planting coreopsis, because in the shade and partial shade this plant does not feel comfortable and can wither.
-Medium fertile light soils are well suited for this flower.
+It is better to choose a sunny place for planting coreopsis, because in the shade and partial shade this plant does not feel comfortable and may wither.
+Moderately fertile light soils are well suited for this flower.

 Advice.
-For the lush flowering of coreopsis, the soil must be loose.
+For coreopsis to bloom lushly, the soil must be loose.

 It is best to plant perennial coreopsis with seeds.
-In order for the plant to bloom in the first year of planting, seeds can be sown in winter for seedlings in pots or boxes indoors.
-And at the end of the frost, transfer to plant the grown seedlings in open ground.
-None special requirements to growing seedlings of coreopsis is not.
-Just provide your plants enough light and moisture and sprouts will not keep you waiting.
+In order for the plant to bloom in the first year of planting, you can sow seeds in winter for seedlings in pots or boxes indoors.
+And after the frosts are over, transfer and plant the grown seedlings in open ground.
+None special requirements There is no need for growing coreopsis seedlings.
+Just provide your plants sufficient quantity light and moisture and sprouts will not keep you waiting.

-Coreopsis is very easy to grow from seed.
+Coreopsis is very easy to grow from seeds.

-Coreopsis seeds can be sown directly in open ground both in spring and autumn - the seeds of this plant tolerate low temperatures.
-After the first shoots appear, it is necessary to thin them out and observe so that weeds do not interfere with the growth of flowers.
+Coreopsis seeds can be sown directly into open ground both in spring and autumn - the seeds of this plant are well tolerated low temperatures.
+After the first shoots appear, it is necessary to thin them out and monitor them so that weeds do not interfere with the growth of flowers.
 And also ensure regular watering.

 Coreopsis is an unpretentious flower.
-Frost resistance and drought resistance can be safely attributed to its advantages.
-IN middle lane this flower can not be covered for the winter.
-For abundant and long flowering, coreopsis needs timely watering.
-After the plants have faded, it is necessary to prune, for this, a quarter of the plant is cut with garden shears.
-After pruning, the culture needs to be fed and its flowering will resume.
+Its advantages include frost resistance and drought resistance.
+IN middle lane This flower does not need to be covered for the winter.
+For abundant and long-lasting flowering, coreopsis needs timely watering.
+After the plants have flowered, it is necessary to prune them; to do this, cut off a quarter of the plant with garden shears.
+After pruning, the crop needs to be fed and its flowering will resume.

 In summer, protect coreopsis from drying out, and in winter - from exposure to frost.

-For the winter, many gardeners advise cutting the stems to the root.
+For the winter, many gardeners advise cutting off the stems at the root.
 If you live in regions where winters are very frosty, then it is better to cover your flowers with a small layer of foliage or spruce branches.

 Advice.
-Remove wilted flowers promptly.
+Remove faded flowers promptly.
 This stimulates the appearance of young buds.

-Fertilize coreopsis best organic fertilizers.
+The best way to fertilize coreopsis is organic fertilizers.
 Compost is ideal.
-It must be applied in spring, as well as in summer during flowering, which will make it more lush and long-lasting.
+It must be applied in the spring, as well as in the summer during flowering, which will make it more lush and lasting.

 Plant propagation